 then we will provide to you a refund (without interest) of any amount we calculate to have been overpaid.

 You acknowledge that we may verify from time to time information you have provided to us.
-You will use your best endeavours to assist us to identify the reason for any differences between the information provided by you under clause 3.25.2 and 3.35.3 and the information collected by us under this clause 3.6.5.6
+You will use your best endeavours to assist us to identify the reason for any differences between the information provided by you under clauses 5.2 and 5.3 and the information collected by us under this clause 5.6.

-If, after the end of a Season, we ask you to do so (acting reasonably), you must give us certified statements from your then regularly-engaged independent auditors verifying, for the Season just expired, the accuracy of the information you have previously given to us under this clause 3.11 You must give us the certified statements within 60 days of the date of our request.
+If, after the end of a Season, we ask you to do so (acting reasonably), you must give us certified statements from your then regularly-engaged independent auditors verifying, for the Season just expired, the accuracy of the information you have previously given to us under this clause 11.
+You must give us the certified statements within 60 days of the date of our request.
 Your independent auditors who give us the certified statements must be members of or affiliated with an internationally-recognised, independent accounting firm.

 For the purposes of this clause, ‘Season’ means, in each year: